 Luckily, hidden car antennas exist today to bring you to the modern age.
-While they do make your car look a little sleeker, they often have great reception and can at times outperform traditional antennas.
+They make your car look sleeker, and now, they often have great reception and can at times outperform traditional antennas.

 How We Picked These 7 Best Hidden Car Antennas

 Price, performance, and ease of installation were the primary factors that we considered when choosing these seven hidden car antennas.
 For one, we sought out hidden car antennas that didn’t cost too much.
 This way, it would not take much to upgrade your current car antenna.

 On the other hand, the antennas also had to be at par with most existing antennas so that you can still enjoy great reception on your car.
 Still on the same note, the hidden car antennas we chose were easy to install.
 None of them really requires a lot of expertise during installation.

 Reviews of The 7 Best Hidden Car Antennas

 The ZHOLA New Car Antenna will be barely visible once you’ve installed it on your vehicle, and this makes it one of the most promising hidden car antennas you can find.
 Few car antennas come in the same design as ZHOLA’s.

 - FM Radio: 88MHz – 108MHz

 - AM Radio: 535KHz – 1.7MHz

 Performance-wise, the antenna also stacks up against many other kinds of antennas even though it is essentially a strip antenna.
 It measures 1.5m, but this ensures that there is no massive signal loss either.